HrP14/Sckit_California_Data_Set/README.md

 - Evaluated it using R² Score and MSE

+<h1>🧪 Training Workflow </h1>

+- Data Loading : Used fetch_california_housing() from sklearn.datasets to load the dataset.

+- Data Preparation : Converted data into pandas DataFrame for easy handling.

+- Split into features (X) and target (y = MedHouseValue).

+- Train-Test Split : Used train_test_split() with 80/20 split.

+- Model Training : Trained a Linear Regression model using scikit-learn.

+- Evaluation : Calculated R² Score and MSE to evaluate the model's performance.

 <h1>🧠 PLOTS SECTION - IN ORDER TO SHOW OFF THE KNOWLEDGE</h1>

 1. Distribution of the Target Variable (MedHouseValue)